Skip to main content

 Key Streams

-Skills Immigration, Express Entry BC, BC Tech, Entrepreneur
+Skills Immigration, Express Entry BC, and tech-focused and entrepreneur options (confirm current categories on BC PNP)

 Highlights